 To keep the pixel-shifted chip and lens cooled down, the fans had to run at around 43dB, just to keep the resting temperature of the projector at 128° F.

 If you plan on running this projector without an air conditioner around, be ready to get hot under the collar during love movie-watching or gaming sessions in an enclosed space.

 When it comes to sound, I guess Epson assumed that if you can afford a $2,999 projector, you’ve probably got at least another $50 lying around to drop on a decent pair of additional speakers because there are none to “speak” of on this model.

-The Epson PowerLite Home Cinema 5040UB 3LCD produces beautiful 1080p images that look just about as close to 4K as they need to at this cost.
+The Epson PowerLite Home Cinema 5040UB 3LCD produces beautiful 1080p images that look just about as close to 4K as possible while at this cost.

-Look anywhere else (like on our Best 4K projectors of 2019 list), and you’ll see that a normal 4K chip will cost you, at a minimum, $10,000 to get in your home.
-At just over a quarter of the cost, the Epson projector is undoubtedly the best projector we at Gadget Review have used before…but it’s also the most expensive, so take all that praise with a slight grain of salt.
+Look anywhere else (like on our Best 4K projectors of 2019 list), and you’ll see that a normal 4K chip will cost you at least $10,000 to get in your home.
+At just over a quarter of the cost, the Epson projector is undoubtedly the best projector we at Gadget Review have used before, but it’s also the most expensive, so take all that praise with a slight grain of salt.

 If you want to be the first person on your block to display 4K content at picture sizes larger than 80″ across, the Epson is your best bet to make that happen now, without forking over the down payment on a house in order to do it.